Personalized Federated Learning with Exact Stochastic Gradient Descent: Introduction

-At each optimization round, our algorithm performs the following steps: (a) The server sends to a randomly selected subset of clients the updated weights corresponding to common layers; (b) Given the common weights, each client performs a number of local gradient descent updates of its client-specific weights on its own dataset towards optimizing the loss function, without updating the common weights; (c) Contrary to other methods that we compare against i.e. FedPer, FedAvg, in our approach each client at their final optimization step computes the joint gradient over both the client-specific and the common weights and sends to the server the gradient of the common weights, rather than the raw weights themselves; (d) Finally the server aggregates the gradients of common weights.
-The sequence of the last two (c)-(d) steps turns out to be the precise equivalent of an SGD update over the full set of parameters that is performed by the clients and the server in a distributed manner.
+In this work, we propose a novel approach for personalized FL, which we call Personalized Federated Learning with Exact Gradient-based Optimization (PFLEGO) \footnote{Our source code is available at \href{https://github.com/sotirisnik/PFLEGO}{https://github.com/sotirisnik/PFLEGO}.}. {While previous works~\cite{arivazhagan2019federated, singhal2021federated} have also considered FL frameworks with both global (shared) and personalized (client-specific) weights, our approach differs significantly in the way the federated system is trained.} Its main advantage is that the updates are engineered so that the overall algorithm achieves exact stochastic gradient descent (SGD) \cite{robbinsmonro51, bottou2010large} minimization of the training loss function, which is the \textit{exact equivalent} of training with all data concentrated in one place.
+At each optimization round, our algorithm performs the following steps: \textit{(a)} The server sends to a randomly selected subset of clients the updated weights corresponding to the common layers; \textit{(b)} Given the common weights, each client performs a number of local gradient descent updates of its client-specific weights on its own local dataset, towards optimizing its loss function, without updating the common weights; \textit{(c)} Contrary to the other methods that we compare against, in our approach each client at its \textit{final} optimization step for that round computes the joint gradient over both the client-specific and the common weights and sends to the server the \textit{gradient} of the common weights, rather than the raw weights themselves; \textit{(d)} Then, the server aggregates these gradients across clients and uses them to update the common weights.
 The process continues until convergence.
+The sequence of the last two steps (\textit{c}),(\textit{d}) is equivalent to an exact SGD update over the full set of parameters that is implemented by the clients and the server in a distributed manner; see Section \ref{sec:convergence} for details.
+The convergence of the algorithm is ensured, as shown by our rigorous proof, which also holds in non-convex settings such as for training neural networks, where a $\mathcal{O} \left (\frac{1}{\sqrt{T}} \right )$ convergence rate is established with respect to the number of communication rounds $T$.

-We validate the superiority of our method over FedAvg and FedPer on benchmarks in multi-class classification such as MNIST, CIFAR-10, Fashion-MNIST, EMNIST and Omniglot.
-The experimental study shows that our algorithm leads to lower training loss and thus much more effective learning especially in cases where personalized models need to be trained for each client.
-Our algorithm has much lower, O(1) computational complexity per round compared to O($\tau$) of baselines, thus leading to less energy consumption.
+We experimentally validate the superiority of our method over state-of-the-art algorithms, in particular, FedAvg \citep{mcmahan2017communicationefficient}, FedProx\cite{li2020federated}, FedPer \citep{arivazhagan2019federated}, FedRecon \citep{singhal2021federated}, FedRep\cite{collins2021exploiting}, FedBabu\cite{fedbabu}, and Ditto\cite{ditto}, using several benchmark datasets in multi-class classification, specifically, MNIST, CIFAR-10, Fashion-MNIST, EMNIST, and Omniglot.
+The results show that our algorithm leads to lower training loss, and thus much more effective learning, especially in cases where personalization is needed most, i.e., when the data distributions across clients differ most.